 It is a common misconception among educators and it is one that we have made in the past with other mediums such as the television.

-Television has become such as common feature in children’s lives that today it has really ceased to exist as a serious learning medium.
+Television has become such a common feature in children’s lives that today it has really ceased to exist as a serious learning medium.

 This is a trend that can also happen with ICT and technology in early childhood education.

-So in this article, I will give you the best strategies to ensure a meaningful integration of technology in your workplace today.
+So in this article, I will give you the best strategies to ensure meaningful technology integration in Early Learning environments for young children in your workplace today.

 By the end of this article, you will be able to:

 - Understand why you need to integrate technology in early learning.

 - Learn effective curriculum planning in relation to technology.

 - Examine the example of a lesson plan that uses technology.

 - Discover what meaningful ICT tools there are to use.